apache/yunikorn-site/docs/design/foreign_pod_tracking.md

 resource usage of all pods.
 Now we can show individual foreign allocations, not just a single counter.

-In Yunikorn 1.7, the data in the REST output will not change.
+In YuniKorn 1.7, the data in the REST output will not change.
 We can still calculate OccupiedResources information per node.
 We also announce that AllocatedResources is about to change, because the value will be based on all pods on the node.

-From Yunikorn 1.8 onwards, we remove OccupiedResources and update the calculation of `AllocatedResources`.
+From YuniKorn 1.8 onwards, we remove OccupiedResources and update the calculation of `AllocatedResources`.

 To support easier integration with the web UI, a separate list will be maintained for the two types of allocations.
-Allocations made by Yunikorn are still available under `allocations`.
+Allocations made by YuniKorn are still available under `allocations`.
-Non-Yunikorn allocations will be listed under `foreign_allocations`.
+Non-YuniKorn allocations will be listed under `foreignAllocations`.

 The foreign allocation will have a separate, lightweight DAO object with the following